 In 7 of the last 11 years, the Council has implemented additional restrictions, or complete closures, in recreational sectors (Appendix 1) to ensure that the ACL is not exceeded.
-However, post-season accounting has shown that total mortality averaged just 61 percent of the ACL in the past ten years (2007-2016).
+However, post-season accounting has shown that total mortality averaged just 61 percent of the ACL in the past ten years (2007-16).
 The uncertainty in yelloweye rockfish projections and catch, as well as delays in total mortality estimates for some sectors, lead to intrasector buffering and precautionary management.
 This resource shortage strains fishing communities, particularly between commercial and recreational user groups within a community.
 Each sector faces restrictions on catch and costs of compliance, while often sharing marina space with participants from other sectors accessing the same resource under different management restrictions, including monitoring and retention requirements, season structures, and spatial/depth limitations.

-The following statements reflect such perceived inequity between commercial and sport fisheries, and within different sectors of the commercial fishery: "So a lot of our boats cannot fish rockfish because they don't have enough yelloweye and canary for their quota share.
-It's ironic when sport fishermen can go out and catch more yelloweye in one day than one of our drag boats can catch for the whole year" [Processor, CA, PCGFSS].
 Simultaneously, fishermen in the recreational and fixed gear sectors nearing full attainment of yelloweye rockfish see the low attainment in the trawl fishery and feel that the current allocation structure is unfair and inefficient.
 In both cases, fishermen see a different side of the situation's inequity.
 Tensions also exist within recreational communities, as inseason catch is variable between management areas within a state, between states, and seasonally.
 The patchy nature of this bycatch can result in early closures to entire fisheries if one area catches yelloweye rockfish at a high rate or if catch is particularly high early in the season, even if rates would be lower later in the season.
 Often anglers that fish early in the season, for example targeting halibut and lingcod in the spring, represent a different sector of the recreational fishing community than those preferring to fish later in the season when weather is more accommodating and people are more likely to take vacation.
 Because of delayed inseason catch estimates, higher than anticipated catch of yelloweye in the spring has the potential to close recreational bottomfish fisheries at the end of summer and can result in the perception that one group is being punished for another group's actions.